I was working with a

 And the

-call:export const createChangeOffer = async ( changeOfferRequest: ChangeOfferRequest ) => { return await POST("/api/changePolicy/createChangeOffer", { headers: getAPIHeaders(), body: changeOfferRequest }); };
+POST call:export const createChangeOffer = async ( changeOfferRequest: ChangeOfferRequest ) => { return await POST("/api/changePolicy/createChangeOffer", { headers: getAPIHeaders(), body: changeOfferRequest }); };

 Advantages